 The goal of this report is to outline the five most prominent IGBs and to explain key policies currently being debated that are relevant to the media development community.
 This report does not aim to give an exhaustive overview of all the relevant discussions.
-Rather, the issues discussed were selected to demonstrate the direct link between media development work and Internet governance.
+Rather, the issues discussed were selected to demonstrate the direct link between media

+The media development community can work to improve the global enabling environment for media by actively engaging in Internet governance. development work and Internet governance.
 The report will also explain the various opportunities for civil society actors to become more involved at these IGBs, in the hopes that more people with a media development background will participate and advocate for policies that will benefit our global media ecosystem.